-Component Qualifications
+Component Qualifications:

 The HCVS components downstream of the second containment isolation valve, and components that interface with the HCVS, are routed in seismically qualified structures.
-During the detailed phase of the design, if the nitrogen bottles cannot be located in seismically qualified structures, the structure either will be analyzed for seismic ruggedness to ensure that any potential failure would not adversely impact the function of the HCVS or other safety-related structures or components.
+The Mechanical ROS will be a seismically qualified structure.
 HCVS components that directly interface with the pressure boundary will be considered safety-related, as the existing system is safety-related.
 The containment system limits the leakage or release of radioactive materials to the environment to prevent offsite exposures from exceeding the guidelines of 10CFR100.
 During normal or design basis operations, this means serving as a pressure boundary to prevent release of radioactive material.

 Likewise, any electrical or controls component which interfaces with Class 1E power sources will be considered safety-related up to and including appropriate isolation devices such as fuses or breakers, as their failure could adversely impact containment isolation and/or a safety-related power source.
+The CB UPS and MOV UPS are considered Balance of Plant.
+Where the UPS circuits interface with safety-related circuits, the appropriate separation will be provided by transfer switches, disconnects, or interposing relays between safety and non-safety-related circuits.
 The remaining components will be considered Augmented Quality.
 Newly installed piping and valves will be seismically qualified to handle the forces associated with the SME back to their isolation boundaries.
 Electrical and controls components will be seismically qualified and will include the ability to handle harsh environmental conditions (although they will not be considered part of the site EQ program).